-Jaime E. Oliver (Lima, 1979) is currently a Mellon Post-Doctoral Fellow in composition at Columbia University in New York.
-He obtained a PhD in Computer Music from the University of California, San Diego (2011) where he studied with Miller Puckette.
+Jaime E. Oliver (Lima, 1979) obtained a PhD in Computer Music from the University of California, San Diego (2011) where he studied with Miller Puckette.

 Oliver's music and research explores the concept of musical instrument in electronic and computer music, designing instruments that listen, understand, remember and respond.
 His open source Silent Drum and MANO controllers use computer vision techniques to continuously track and classify hand gestures.